karishdsa/ERASE/README.md

    <outFilePrefix> the name to be prefixed to all the output files generated.
    Randomization is run for a default 10000 iterations with bin size of 2.

-   See help() for details on further optional parameters, their defaults and output files generated.
+   See help() for more details, optional parameters, their defaults and output files generated.

 ### ERASE - multiple annotation enrichment (MAE)